 Two-year-olds may express their frustration or anger with a tantrum.
 This tip sheet by the Child Welfare Information Gateway explains how parents can prevent and diffuse temper tantrums.

 This parent resource developed by the Iowa State University Extension and Outreach helps parents understand the causes of temper tantrums and ways to plan ahead to help prevent them.

 - Understanding Children: Disciplining Your Toddler

-Disciplining a toddler isn’t easy, but understanding the reasons for the behavior and keeping your goals for your toddler’s development in mind can help.
+This resource developed by the Iowa State University Extension and Outreach explains that disciplining a toddler isn’t easy, but understanding the reasons for the behavior and keeping your goals for your toddler’s development in mind can help.